lutz logo

 We live in a society that continues to promote immediate gratification, but sometimes to be a great investor, you need patience and time.
 As Buffett noted, “Even a slightly above-average investor who spends less than they earn, over a lifetime, you cannot help but get rich if you are patient.”

-Perhaps even more importantly, you need to invest in a way that doesn’t force you to sell at an inopportune time (ex. because of a margin call or other catastrophic event that makes you sell for liquidity needs).
+Perhaps even more importantly, you need to invest in a way that doesn’t force you to sell at an inopportune time (ex., because of a margin call or other catastrophic event that makes you sell for liquidity needs).
 That is the key to owning equities and maintaining your patience to let the markets reward you.
-If you have any questions on this article, please contact us.
+If you have any questions about this article, please contact us.

 • Analytical, Strategic, Consistency, Includer, Input